France’s Macron unveils new government ahead of budget deadline

 A Macron loyalist, Lecornu agreed after he had quit to stay on for two extra days to talk to all political parties.

-He told the French weekly La Tribune that he had resigned “because the conditions were no longer met” and said that he would do so again if that remained the case.
+He told the French weekly La Tribune that he had resigned “because the conditions were no longer met” and said that he would do so again if that remained the case this time around.

 The French president, facing the worst domestic crisis since the 2017 start of his presidency, has yet to address the public since Lecornu’s first government fell.